signalapp/libsignal/README.md

 - device-transfer: Support logic for Signal's device-to-device transfer feature.
 - attest: Functionality for remote attestation of [SGX enclaves][] and server-side [HSMs][].
 - zkgroup: Functionality for [zero-knowledge groups][] and related features available in Signal.
+- zkcredential: An abstraction for the sort of zero-knowledge credentials used by zkgroup, based on the paper "[The Signal Private Group System][]" by Chase, Perrin, and Zaverucha.
 - poksho: Utilities for implementing zero-knowledge proofs (such as those used by zkgroup); stands for "proof-of-knowledge, stateful-hash-object".
+- pin: Functionality for consistently using [PINs][] as passwords in Signal's Secure Value Recovery system.
 - usernames: Functionality for username generation, hashing, and proofs.

 This repository is used by the Signal client apps ([Android][], [iOS][], and [Desktop][]) as well as